kakaroto/Beyond20/docs/faq.md

 ### Why can't others see my rolls properly in Foundry VTT?

 Beyond20 uses CSS to properly display the rolls.
 If other players (or the DM using the main application window) doesn't have Beyond20 installed, the rolls won't be displayed properly.
-To fix that, simply ask the DM to install and enable the Beyond20 companion module into the FVTT installation.
+To fix that, simply ask the DM to install and enable the Beyond20 companion module into the Foundry VTT installation.
 That will ensure every player sees the rolls displayed properly.

 You can find the companion module [here](https://github.com/kakaroto/Beyond20/tree/master/FVTT-module/)